 Crossbeam’s Partner Cloud enables you to bring partner data into the tools your GTM teams use every day (Watch a webinar on this exact topic here).

 Crossbeam customers on the “Connector Plan” can utilize the Salesforce App, adopt an additional Partner Cloud integration, and more.

 Partnership Relationship Manager (PRM)

-So, now you know about PEPs, but what about PRMs (Partner Relationship Managers)?
+So, now you know about PEPs, but what about Partner Relationship Managers (PRMs)?

-While a PEP can help you find the best partnership opportunities, a PRM helps you track the results.
-As your partner ecosystem grows, and this is especially the case for channel partners, it becomes increasingly important to organize (and at times, automate) all of the data for each moving partnership—from partner contacts, to corresponding leads, to ecosystem-driven revenue gains.
+While a PEP can help you find the best partnership opportunities, a PRM helps you track the results and is especially useful for channel partnerships.
+As your partner ecosystem grows, it becomes increasingly important to organize (and at times, automate) all of the data for each moving partnership—from partner contacts, to corresponding leads, to ecosystem-driven revenue gains.

 A PEP and a PRM should work hand in hand.
 The PEP offers visibility into overlaps between your partner’s data and your own through account mapping and can forecast potential revenue gains.
 Use your PRM combined with a PEP to track your partner-influenced pipeline and revenue after the partnership launches.

 Learn more about the differences between PRMs and PEPs here.

 Ideal Customer Profile (ICP)